Galway, Connemara, Aran Islands, Dingle,

 Land Only: $4995

 REGISTRATION FORM: I can’t wait to go!
 Enclosed is my registration deposit of $200 per person.
-Ireland single supplement: $950.
-Hotel taxes and service charges:$145.
+Ireland single supplement: $995.
+Hotel taxes and service charges: $185.
 Gratuities not included.
 Program subject to change without notice.
-Cancellations 90 days prior to departure: Total refund: Less than 90 days: No refund.
+With 20 participants, tour will be led by Lee Friedman; less than 20 participants, tour will be led by Kay Cleary, Cancellations 90 days prior to departure: Total refund: Less than 90 days: No refund.
 Travel insurance always recommended.
-Total balance due April 10 2023
+Total balance due April 14, 2023

 Make checks payable to: Jim Gold International, 497 Cumberland Avenue, Teaneck, NJ 07666 U.S.A Phone (201) 836-0362.
 Web site: www.jimgold.com E-mail: firstname.lastname@example.org

 Air Transportation: International air not included except as noted.

 Rates: Tour rates are subject to change in the event of currency fluctuations or increase in costs.
 Inclusive tour rates are per person in double occupancy.
 In case of computer or human billing errors, we reserve the right to reinvoice clients with corrected billing.

 Reservations: Deposits and Payments: Deposit of $200 per person is required at time of reservation.
 Balance is due 90 days prior to departure date.